pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

 - Instructions for requesting a demo PKS cluster with suitable resources to support a scalable dev/test environment for your Pega application.

-- Instructions for creating a GCP SQL Database that hosts Pega Platform data and rules in your GCP account.
+- Instructions for creating a GCP SQL Instance in your GCP account which will host the database cluster and PostgreSQL database into which you install Pega Platform data and rules.

 - Instructions for creating a Pega Platform installation Docker image you use to install and deploy Pega Platform onto your PKS cluster.